You’ve probably glanced at airport lounges in the past and wondered what the big deal was.

-If you’re looking for ways to avoid the hustle and bustle that a busy international airport brings, or just wanting to begin your holiday experience that little bit sooner, then a Airport Lounge is definitely something to consider.
+If you’re looking for ways to avoid the hustle and bustle that a busy international airport brings, or you just want to begin your holiday experience that little bit sooner, then an Airport Lounge is definitely something to consider.

 If you’ve never been inside an Airport Lounge before then below video, courtesy of Manchester Airport, will give you a virtual tour of one of their Manchester Airport Lounges so that you can gain a sense of exactly what an Airport Lounge has to offer.

 Well worth a watch if you want to see what’s actually inside an airport lounge.